osrf/gazebo_tutorials/ftu4/tutorial4.md

     [[file:files/ftu4-depth_camera.png|600px]]

-1. Select the Translate tool in the top Toolbar and move the depth camera so that it is roughly centered with the car and sits on top of the chassis.
+1. Select the Translate tool in the top Toolbar and move the depth camera so that it sits on top of the chassis at the front of the vehicle and roughly centered in the `Y` axis.

     [[file:files/ftu4-depth_camera_translate.png|600px]]